-Kylie Jenner Looks Stylish In Strapless Corset-Style Top & Figure-Hugging Pants For Final ‘KUWTK’ Taping
+Kylie Jenner Looks Stylish In Strapless Corset-Style Top & Figure-Hugging Pants For Final 'KUWTK' Taping

 Kylie Jenner took to Instagram to update fans with a series of new pics of herself.
-The reality star is no stranger to showing off her outfits via the social media platform and opted for a stylish number that all matched.
+The reality star is no stranger to showing off her outfits via the social media platform and opted for a stylish number.

 Jenner stunned in a strapless cream corset-style top that featured a slit on the sides.
 The item of clothing displayed her decolletage, which was left bare.
 She teamed the ensemble with matching figure-hugging pants that showed off her famous hourglass shape.
 Jenner held onto a long coat of the same color and wore footwear that showcased her pedicured toes that were painted with a coat of white polish.
-She held onto a small handbag and accessorized herself with earrings and a bracelet.
+She held onto a small handbag and accessorized with earrings and a bracelet.
 Jenner scraped back her dark hair and styled her locks in one long plait.

 The 23-year-old treated her followers to four images within one upload.